Welcome to Cape Province Mountain Club

 Important dates

-Event: The 2025 will be in August 2025.
+Event: The 2026 TMHC Event will be held in September 2026.

 We are excited to be hosting the event again and look forward to a busy day on the mountain.